 Tender Date means the date on which the Operator submitted its “Financial Value Bid” in connection with the Tender.

-Tender Submission means all documents submitted by the Operator or its Related Bodies Corporate to the Commonwealth (assisted by AEMO and its Related Bodies Corporate) in connection with the Tender.
+Tender Submission means all documents submitted by or on behalf of the Operator or its Related Bodies Corporate to the Commonwealth (assisted by AEMO and its Related Bodies Corporate) in connection with the Tender.

 Tenure means